instana/nginx-tracing/README.md

 ## Disclaimer

-*Instana NGINX tracing is currently a technology preview.*
+*Instana NGINX tracing is currently a technology preview.
+Any use of this technical preview, especially in production, is not supported!*

 We reserve ourselves the right to make it better and easier before releasing the functionality for General Availability.